Mali, Burkina Faso, Niger announce withdrawal from ICC

 Between 2020 and 2023, military leaders seized power in all three former French colonies after elected governments, backed by Western states, failed to quell Islamist insurgencies.

-The junta has turned increasingly away from Western partners and towards Russia for military cooperation.
+The junta has turned increasingly away from Western partners towards Russia for military cooperation.

+Parliament begs ECOWAS member states to pay 0.5 per cent community levy.

 Disclaimer